Cheap is not always cheerful, nor is big necessarily better!

 In terms of business solutions very rarely is there a case of one size fits all, especially when as a business owner you have ambitious plans to grow and scale.

-A successful business advisory relationship must be built on more than the underlying products and services delivered.
-It should challenge and inform strategic decision making while providing support to overcome the hurdles an expanding enterprise faces.
+A successful business advisory relationship has to be built on more than the underlying products and services delivered.
+It should challenge and inform strategic decision making while providing support to overcome the hurdles a scaling business faces.

 Online accounting software has led to a plethora of cheap, and in many cases faceless, solutions.
 Technology has made the process side of compliance more proficient and easier.
 As attractive as this sounds, it actually highlights the importance of forming a close relationship with your advisor, hence the need for you to invest in a financial business partner.
 But why?

 It’s not a case of if, but when you’ll need strategic advice.
 Consider the business lifecycle diagram below known as the Stages Model (a concept originally developed by Shirlaws).
 At some point in your growth journey you'll hit a brick wall and this is when you’ll need help.